- Who We Are

 As always, safety is our primary concern when girls are doing any activity, including using the Internet.
 Girls and their parents cannot make financial transactions online with Girl Scout product; however, girls can market product and ask for customer preferences, following up with the customer in person if he or she indicates they want to purchase product.

 Note that Girl Scout Product Activity Checkpoints and the Girl Scout Internet Safety Pledge apply to all council product sales (cookies, nuts and candy, magazines), with one exception.
 Customers may submit orders and online payment for magazines, because product is not handled directly by the girl.
-Girls send out e-mails in a protected environment to customers, who then choose magazines online.
+Girls send out emails in a protected environment to customers, who then choose magazines online.
 Offline sales materials are also available for magazines, as this function may not be available in your council.
-(Note: This fall, both nut vendors are in the second year of an online pilot with a limited number of councils.
+(Note: In the fall, both nut vendors are continuing an online pilot with a limited number of councils.
 Girls and adults must follow the specific guidelines given to them by their council if participating in a pilot project.)

-Some of the files are illustrated in color, if you want to save ink, set your printer for black and white, or gray scale.
+Some of these files are illustrated in color, if you want to save ink, set your printer for black and white, or gray scale.
+To save paper, print double-sided.